IBM AIX: User interfaces

-The default shell was Bourne shell up to AIX version 3, but was changed to KornShell (ksh88) in version 4 for XPG4 and POSIX compliance.
+The default shell was Bourne shell up to AIX version 3, and KornShell (ksh88) in version 4 for XPG4 and POSIX compliance.

 Graphical

 The Common Desktop Environment (CDE) is AIX's default graphical user interface.
-As part of Linux Affinity and the free AIX Toolbox for Linux Applications (ATLA), open-source KDE Plasma Workspaces and GNOME desktop are also available.
+As part of Linux Affinity and the free AIX Toolbox for Linux Applications (ATLA), open-source KDE and GNOME desktops are also available.

 System Management Interface Tool

 SMIT is the System Management Interface Tool for AIX.
 It allows a user to navigate a menu hierarchy of commands, rather than using the command line.
 Invocation is typically achieved with the command smit.
 Experienced system administrators make use of the F6 function key which generates the command line that SMIT will invoke to complete it.

 SMIT also generates a log of commands that are performed in the smit.script file.
 The smit.script file automatically records the commands with the command flags and parameters used.
 The smit.script file can be used as an executable shell script to rerun system configuration tasks.
 SMIT also creates the smit.log file, which contains additional detailed information that can be used by programmers in extending the SMIT system.

 smit and smitty refer to the same program, though smitty invokes the text-based version, while smit will invoke an X Window System based interface if possible; however, if smit determines that X Window System capabilities are not present, it will present the text-based version instead of failing.
 Determination of X Window System capabilities is typically performed by checking for the existence of the DISPLAY variable.